hero banner image

 Why choose this course?

-You will have access to the best equipment: flight simulator, wind tunnels, specialist laboratories and CAE software.
-You will be offered a flying course at a local flying school with one-to-one instruction on both fixed wing aircraft and helicopters Our aerospace staff have a wealth of industrial experience which gives an applied approach to their teaching and their contacts prove invaluable to graduates seeking employment.
+Gain hands-on experience with industry-standard facilities: You’ll have access to our flight simulators, wind tunnels, specialist laboratories and CAE software.
+You will be offered a flying course at a local flying school with one-to-one instruction on both fixed wing aircraft and helicopters.

-Recent Aerospace Engineering graduates have gone on to work at organisations including Marshall Aerospace and Defence Group, Martin-Baker Aircraft Company, and BAE System.
-We are also members of the CDIO Initiative (Conceive Design Implement Operate), a worldwide network of academic professionals, industry representatives and engineering leaders who have a passion for engineering education and engineering leadership.
+Apply your knowledge through design and build projects: We are also members of the CDIO Initiative (Conceive Design Implement Operate), a worldwide network of academic professionals, industry representatives and engineering leaders who have a passion for engineering education and engineering leadership.
 The CDIO framework has been embedded into our undergraduate degree programme, ensuring you’ll put into practice what you learn through “Design and Build” projects during your studies.

 Professional accreditations